 The iris and are covered by a transparent layer called the .
 The main function of the is to protect the eye from foreign objects and injury.
 Our eyelids, eyelashes and tear fluid do this too.
 But the also plays a role in vision.
 It changes the path of the light (refracts the light) on its way into the eye.

-The is not located right on the iris.
+The isn't located right on the iris.
 Instead, it is stretched over it like a dome.
 The space inside this dome contains a fluid called aqueous humor.
 This fluid cleanses the eye and supplies the and lens with nutrients.

 The inside of the eye

 When rays of light pass through the , they reach the lens right behind it.
 The lens is attached to muscles through strong fibers.
 When these muscles contract, the shape of the lens changes.
 The path of the light entering the eye is then changed (refracted) to different extents depending on the shape.
-This process, known as “accommodation,” allows the eye to focus on nearby objects or objects that are further away.
+This process, known as “accommodation,” allows the eye to focus on nearby or more distant objects.

 The vitreous body is located behind the lens.
 This gel-like mass gives the eyeball its full, elastic shape.
 The vitreous body is transparent, like the and the lens.
 This is an important requirement for good vision.
 But vision may become cloudy in old age: For example, if the lens is no longer “crystal clear,” it’s known as a cataract.
 The can also become cloudy in older people.
 This may be caused by scarring.